medeia/medeia/README.md

 ```

 GenericDerivationOptions works for encoding and decoding.
-If the provided partial function is not defined for a key no tranformation is used.
+If the provided partial function is not defined for a key no transformation is used.

 ### Enumeratum